drbfraser/HHA-CommunityBasedRehabilitation/docs/MOBILE-RELEASE.md

 **Update the API Version Number:**
 The API version number maintained in the mobile app must match that of the server.
 Ensure that `mobileApiVersion` in `mobile/src/util/syncHandler.ts` matches the version specified by `API_VERSION` in `server/cbr_api/util.py`.
 This will likely need to be updated only when a full DB wipe has occurred on the server and therefore requires the mobile client to also do a complete local database wipe before syncing with the server.
 Changing the major version number of the `API_VERSION` will cause the mobile client to wipe its database when syncing.

+### 1.2.1: `API_VERSION` — Forcing Incompatible Versions to Stop

+`API_VERSION` (`server/cbr_api/util.py`) and `mobileApiVersion` (`mobile/src/util/syncHandler.ts`) are used to gate compatibility. `api_versions_compatible()` compares only the major version — `5.9.9` ↔ `5.0.0` are compatible; `5.x` - `6.x` are not.
+Minor/patch bumps do nothing.

+- The app sends `api_version` on every sync.
+If the major version doesn't match, the `sync` and `versioncheck/` endpoints return a 403, blocking the sync, esentially forcing the user to update their app.

+- To force an update: bump the major version in both files

+- A major bump wipes each client's local DB on next sync

+The "HHA CBR is Updating!" modal.
+Shown when the local DB was last synced under a different api version than the current app build.
+This happens on a fresh/never-synced install or after updating the app.
+The modal calls `versioncheck/`: if the server says compatible (200) it shows this "clear local data to sync" prompt; if incompatible (403) it shows the "outdated app, update on Play Store" prompt instead.
+Confirming wipes local DB, syncs, then records the current version so it won't reappear until the version changes.

 ### 1.3: Ensure `android` Directory is Updated
 1. In `mobile/`, run `npm run prebuild` to ensure that the project is up to date.